wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 <div class="caption"><strong>Figure 1:</strong> Example distributed computing platform.</div>

-The site in the bottom-left corner is where the user who wishes to execute the workflow.
+The site in the bottom-left corner is where the user who wishes to execute the workflow resides.
 That user has only some personal computing device, like a laptop computer, on which workflow data is not stored and workflow computation is not performed.
 Instead, all workflow data is stored on a remote storage site (top center), and all workflow computation is performed on a remove compute site (top right).  **So workflow data has to flow back and forth between the storage site and the compute site**.
-Indeed, the compute site has no persistent storage.
+This is because, for now, the compute site has no persistent storage.

 The storage site simply hosts a disk with  500 MB/sec read/write bandwidth, and uses a 100 MB buffer when being accessed remotely (see the Pipelining tab of the [Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server)).
 It is connected to the compute site via a wire-area network link with 100 MB/sec bandwidth and 10 millisecond latency.

 Let's now look deeper into the setup of the compute site.
-This site hosts a number of computers, each of them with some RAM capacity and multiple cores, and each of them connected to the switch via a high-speed network link.
+This site hosts several computers, each of them with some RAM capacity and multiple cores, and each of them connected to a switch via a high-speed network link.
 This setup is depicted in the figure below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflows/workflow_distributed_platform_zoom.svg">Distributed platform zoom</object>
 <div class="caption"><strong>Figure 2:</strong>Compute resources at the compute site</div>

-Each compute host has 32 GB of RAM, cores that compute at 100  GFlop/sec, and up to 8 cores.
+Each compute host has 32 GB of RAM, cores that compute at 100  GFlop/sec, and up to 8 of these cores.
 All compute hosts are connected to the site's switch via a 10 GB/sec network link with 10 micro-second latency.
 This switch is connected to the storage site via the wide-area link.
 Therefore, **the network path from the storage resource to each compute host has two links: the 100 MB/sec wide-area link